Canned & Preserved Food Trading License in Dubai

 Dried and vacuum-packed preserved foods

-The licence does not typically cover manufacturing or processing activities.
-Businesses wishing to produce canned goods within the UAE would require a separate industrial or manufacturing licence.
+The license does not typically cover manufacturing or processing activities.
+Businesses wishing to produce canned goods within the UAE would require a separate industrial or manufacturing license.

 International food importers seeking a GCC distribution base